 Alternate Bali Itinerary: Head to the Beach and Try Snorkeling

 More About Bali and Indonesia

 - There are more than 17,000 islands in Indonesia, Bali is only one of them.

 - Bali has a population of 4 million, and our driver estimates that there are 2 million scooters.

 - Tourism is the largest industry.
 Bali is also known for stone and wood carvings, Batik, and silver jewellery.

 Bali Cruise Port

 We sailed from Sydney to Perth around the top side of Australia on the Radiance of the Seas, a mid-sized ship in Royal Caribbean family.
-Bali was our fourth port, having just been to Darwin Australia.
+Bali was our fourth port, the only one outside of Australia, and one of the most picturesque places we have cruised to, even with the rain.
 From here, we headed back to Australia, this time to Port Hedlands.
 If you are cruising, be sure to have a look at these cruising tips.